Shopify/shipit-engine/README.md

 <h3 id="custom-tasks">Custom tasks</h3>

-You can define a list of custom tasks that Shipit users can trigger for your application from a stack's overview page in Shipit:
+You can create custom tasks that users execute directly from a stack's overview page in Shipit.
+To create a new custom task, specify its parameters in the `tasks` section of the `shipit.yml` file.
+For example:

 **<code>tasks</code>** restarts the application.

-For example:

 ```yml
 tasks: